Curated OER

 Not the Only fish in the Sea

 Eleventh graders explore the roles of civic participants.
-In this Social Studies lesson, 11th graders discover the level of what he/she has access to and/or possess.
+In this Social Studies instructional activity, 11th graders discover the level of what he/she has access to and/or possess.
 Students create pie charts on their goals.

 Curated OER